Conference of Parties, as a stand for COP, is one of the United Nations Framework Convention on Climate Change (UNFCCC) decision-making bodies.

 It has been revealed that some investors have already initiated the action to target the various companies in reducing greenhouse gas emissions.

-Several sectors prioritized the adaptation of the climate change-induced effects and decarbonizing finance in the COP 25.
+Several sectors prioritized adapting to the climate change-induced effects and decarbonizing finance in the COP 25.

 Moreover, it raised awareness regarding the contribution of the food systems in addressing the climate change crisis and the Sustainable Development Goals (SDGs).